aineko-dev/aineko/docs/quickstart.md

     Pyenv is a great tool for managing Python versions, but it can be a bit tricky to get it set up correctly.
 If you're having trouble, check out the [pyenv documentation](https://github.com/pyenv/pyenv?tab=readme-ov-file#usage) or [this tutorial](https://realpython.com/intro-to-pyenv/).
 If you're still having trouble, feel free to reach out to us on [Slack](https://join.slack.com/t/aineko-dev/shared_invite/zt-23yuq8mrl-uZavRQKGFltxLZLCqcQZaQ)!

-### Create a template pipeline with the cli
+### Create a template pipeline with the CLI

 You will see the following prompts as `aineko` tries to create a project directory containing the boilerplate you need for a pipeline.
-Feel free to use the defaults suggested!
+Feel free to use the defaults suggested.

 :
     ```